openaq/openaq.org/README.md

 ### Team photos

-Team portraits should be uploaded at least at 400px by 400px png image.
+Team portraits should be uploaded as a squaure image of least at 400px by 400px png.
 The portrait should include the subjects head and full shoulders down to mid-chest level.
 After resizing, use [remove.bg](https://remove.bg) to remove the background to create a transparent background around the subject.